fedora-infra/rpmautospec/doc/autorel.rst

 .. _using-autorel:

-Using the ``%autorel`` macro
+Using the ``%autorel`` Macro
 ============================

-Fedora's `Versioning Guidelines`_ define the different element that can compose a release field as follow:
+Fedora's `Versioning Guidelines`_ define the different elements of which a release field can consist.
+They are as follows:

 ::

     <pkgrel>[.<extraver>][.<snapinfo>]%{?dist}[.<minorbump>]

-Where each element in square brackets indicates an optional item.
+Each element in square brackets indicates an optional item.

-The ``%autorel`` macro accepts therefore some parameters to allow the packagers to specify the different portions of the release field:
+The ``%autorel`` macro accepts these parameters to allow packagers to specify the different portions of the release field:

 * ``-h <hotfix>``: Designates a hotfix release, i.e. enables bumping the ``minorbump`` portion in order to not overrun EVRs in later Fedora versions.